DS-MLR: Exploiting Double Separability for Scaling up Distributed Multinomial Logistic Regression: Distributing the Computation of DS-MLR

 The performance of DS-MLR can be significantly improved by performing computation and communication in parallel.
 Based on this observation, we present an asynchronous version of DS-MLR.
 Due to the double-separable nature of our objective function (\ref{eq:mlr_obj5}), we can readily apply the NOMAD algorithm proposed in \cite{YunYuHsiVisDhi13}.
 The entire DS-MLR Async algorithm is described in Algorithm \ref{alg:dsmlr_nomad}.

 The algorithm begins by distributing the data and parameters among $P$ workers in the same fashion as in the synchronous version.
 However, here we also maintain $P$ worker queues.
 Initially the parameters $W^{(p)}$ are distributed uniformly at random across the queues.
 The workers subsequently can run their updates in parallel as follows: each one pops a parameter $\wb_{k}$ out the queue, updates it stochastically and pushes it into the queue of the next worker.
-Simultaneously, each worker also records the partial sum that is required for updating the variational parameters.
+Simultaneously, each worker also records the partial sum (the local contribution of each worker towards the global normalization constant $\sum_{k=1}^K exp(w_k^T x_i)$) that is required for updating the variational parameters.
 This process repeats until $K$ updates have been made which is equivalent to saying that each worker has updated every parameter $\wb_{k}$.
 Following this, the worker updates all its variational parameters $b^{(p)}$ exactly using the partial sums (\ref{eq:closedform_a}).
 For simplicity of explanation, we restricted Algorithm \ref{alg:dsmlr_nomad} to $P$ workers on a single-machine.
 However, in our actual implementation, we follow a Hybrid Architecture.
 This means that there are multiple threads running on a single machine in addition to multiple machines sharing the load across the network.
 Therefore, in this setting, each worker (thread) first passes around the parameter $\wb_{k}$ across all the threads on its machine.
 Once this is completed, the parameter is tossed onto the queue of the first thread on the next machine.
+Such a Hybrid Architecture does improve the experimental performance significantly since communication among threads locally within a machine is much less expensive than communication across threads which reside on different machines in the network.